Hockey Takeaways vs Giveaways

 A turnover is a change of possession without a goal in ice hockey.
 There are two types of turnovers, giveaways and takeaways.

-A giveaway is a mistake that causes a player with possession of the puck to lose it to a player on the opposing team.
+A giveaway is an unforced mistake that causes a player with possession of the puck to lose it to a player on the opposing team.

 A takeaway is a forced action taken by a defensive player to regain possession of the puck for his team.

-For a turnover to be called a takeaway, it must be done by a defensive player and pressure must be applied to the opposing team.
+For a turnover to be called a takeaway, it must be done by a defensive player applying pressure on the opposing team.

 Takeaways vs Giveaways